microsoft/bond/doc/src/bond_comm_epoxy_wire.md

-Within the Epoxy transport wire format, the following Bond structures are used for schematized data, especially when backward/forward compatibility is needed.
-Since Bond already has a rich system for dealing with such data, the fields within these structures are not decomposed into framelets.
+Within the Epoxy transport wire format, the following Bond structures are used for schematized data, especially when backward/forward compatibility is needed, since Bond already has a rich system for dealing with such data.

 ## Epoxy Config Structure ##